kimdoyoung0319/332project/README.md

 </details>

 ### Week 7

+**Design changed:** So, the implementation plan below differs from our actual implementation.
 * Continue coding while commiting your code to your Git branch.
   - Implement the services defined in the proto file on the worker.
   - ~~**sorting phase:**~~